 Both Winter Carnival and the Olympics kick off with ample pomp and ceremony during the coming week.
-There will be mini princesses from Soda Creek Elementary wearing crowns in Olympian Lodge while international athletes hoist more than 90 flags in Pyeongchang’s brand new Olympic Stadium.
+There will be mini princesses from Soda Creek Elementary School wearing crowns in Olympian Hall while international athletes hoist more than 90 flags in Pyeongchang’s new Olympic stadium.
 We’ve got the Lighted Man; they’ve got the Olympic torch.
-We’ve got skijoring on Lincoln Avenue; they’ve got the K120 hill.
+We’ve got skijoring on Lincoln Avenue; they’ve got the K-120 hill.
 Everybody’s got pins.

 Much to our glee, the number of fireworks per capita might rival one another for a single night in Steamboat vs. South Korea.
 And no matter which side of the planet you’re on, everyone will be rooting for winter.
 Let it freeze.
 Let it snow.
 The groundhog saw his shadow, so let the games begin.